Rishabh062/Hacktoberfest2021/README.md

 # Hacktoberfest2021
 ## Hey 👋 everyone , *hacktoberfest* is back with biggest beginners friendly opensource event.
 Event will start from 1st of October and will remain upto 31st October 2021.

+## ⚠️⚠️ Note : Contribution will we counted from 1st of october so kindly contributed  from them only.

 ### What you need to do in this event?
 **You need to generate 4 valid pull request and want to contribute in opensource**